Dina Rubina: Literary career

 Dual Surname (Двойная фамилия) was adapted into a movie released in 2006 and aired on Russia's Channel One.

 In 2007, Rubina won the Russian Big Book literary award.

 Political position

 In 2014, after the Russian annexation of Crimea and the start of the war in Donbas, she supported Ukraine and stated that she was “disgusted by violence and attacks on a neighboring state, and any annexation of foreign territory is disgusting.”

-In 2025, speaking in support of the Israeli invasion of the Gaza Strip, she said that Israel has “the right to dissolve cleanse Gaza and turn it into just a parking lot” and to "dissolve all [Gazans] in hydrochloric acid”, because “there are no innocent civilians there.”
+In 2025, speaking in support of the Israeli invasion of the Gaza Strip, she said that Israel has “the right to cleanse Gaza and turn it into just a parking lot” and to "dissolve all [Gazans] in hydrochloric acid”, because “there are no innocent civilians there.”
 Following her statements, her scheduled appearances in Uzbekistan, Kazakhstan, and Georgia were canceled.
 Additionally, the Presidium of the Spiritual Administration of Muslims of Russia urged authorities to examine Rubina’s statements from a legal standpoint and called on media outlets to cease collaboration with the writer.
-Journalist Ilya Azar criticized her statements as inhumane.